renovatebot/renovate/docs/development/remote-development.md

 ### Known problems with Gitpod

 - `yarn jest:16` has some failing tests
-- You can't preview Markdown files
+- You can't preview Markdown files in the VS Code online editor

 ## GitHub Codespaces

 The Renovate developers use [GitHub Codespaces](https://github.com/features/codespaces).
 The config files are in the `.devcontainer` folder in the repository.

-You can only use GitHub Codespaces if you're a member of the Renovate organization, and have permission to use Codespaces.
+You can only use GitHub Codespaces if you're invited into the beta by GitHub.